iomartin/home-assistant.io/source/_integrations/openweathermap.markdown

 - Sensor
 - Weather
+- Air Quality

 You need an API key, it requires a [subscription](https://openweathermap.org/api/one-call-3).
 The subscription has a free tier with 1000 calls/day.
 Consider setting the limit on the OpenWeatherMap website to stay under the threshold where API usage incurs a cost.
 This is done in the [Billing plans](https://home.openweathermap.org/subscriptions) page, under "Calls per day".

+The above does not include calls to the [Air Pollution API](https://openweathermap.org/api/air-pollution), which allows 60 calls/minutes for free.

 ## ⚠️ Important Deprecation Notice